pageboard/pagecut/README.md

 Its purpose it to keep track of elements and resolvers, and mainly to render blocks to DOM using `render` method.

+A separate instance can be created using `new Pagecut.Viewer(opts)` where opts:
+- document: a DOM Document (a new one is created if none is given)

 * render(block, edition) returns a DOM node
   Calls the element edit or view function, and modifiers.
   Merges content.
 Not recursive.